The Stichting European Juggling Association

 Which countries are currently represented on the EJA Board?

-Country Representatives from Austria, Belgium, Denmark, France, Germany, Hungary, Republic of Ireland, Italy, The Netherlands, Poland, Portugal, Romania, Slovenia, Sweden, Switzerland, Spain and the United Kingdom are currently on the board of the European Juggling Association.
+Country Representatives from Austria, Belgium, Denmark, France, Germany, Republic of Ireland, Italy, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden, Switzerland, Spain, Turkey and the United Kingdom are currently on the board of the European Juggling Association.

 The Festival Representatives are responsible for representing their organising team of a past or future EJC in the EJA.
 They are valuable members of the board relaying important experience from past convention to new members and organising teams.